guanyingc/DeepHDRVideo/README.md

 ### Testing on the customized dataset
 You have two options to test our method on your dataset.
 In the first option, you have to implement a customized Dataset class to load your data, which should not be difficult.
 Please refer to `datasets/tog13_online_align_dataset.py`.

 If you don't want to implement your own Dataset class, you may reuse `datasets/tog13_online_align_dataset.py`.
-However, you have to first arrange your dataset similar to TOG13 dataset.
+However, you have to first arrange your dataset similar to the TOG13 dataset.
 Then you can run `utils/compute_nbr_trans_for_video.py` to compute the similarity transformation matrices between neighboring frames to enable global alignment.
 ```
 # Use gamma curve if you do not know the camera response function